wtachau/diningphilosophers/src/readme.txt

 We have also included our sample test program, philosopherTester, which could be used as such: erl -noshell -run philosopherTester main -run init stop -noshell
 >>>:<message> <nodeName>

+We have included sample output for a series of commands in files Process1.txt, Process2.txt, and Process3.txt.
+Commands sent are in Messages.txt.